SilviaZa/ImageJ_batch_processing/README.md

    3. Start the ImageJ recorder: Plugins>Macros>Record
    4. Process your example image
    5. Copy-paste the recorded code into the template in the editor (do not copy lines which contain the image title and are therefore specific to your example image.
-      The code should contain only general commands to be applied to all images.)
+      The code should contain only general commands to be applied to all images).
-   6. Save the Macro
+   6. Save the macro
    7. Run the macro using Plugins>Macros>Run...